 Our Global Business Directors are ultimately accountable for the safe development, manufacture, distribution, use and disposal of Afton petroleum additives.

 On a worldwide basis, Afton divides its petroleum additives business into two distinct segments: Fuel Additives and Lubricant Additives.
-In addition, in most cases, the product manager acts as the Product Steward.
+Also, in most cases, the product manager acts as the Product Steward.

 Afton primarily communicates the hazards of its products to its customers by its Safety Data Sheets and its Hazard Communication Labels.
 These documents and labels are produced by carefully evaluating the hazards of the raw materials which constitute the products as well as a separate evaluation of the hazards of the products themselves.